Popular Canadian pop singer. The most famous Canadian singers and singers

 Alternative descriptions

 .
-(Adams) Brian (born 1959) Canadian singer, songwriter, guitarist, wrote the music for the film "Robin Hood", the song for the film "The Three Musketeers"
+(Adams) Brian (born 1959) Canadian singer, composer, guitarist, wrote the score for the film "Robin Hood", a song for the film "The Three Musketeers"

 Henry Brooks (1838-1918) American writer, historian, novel "Democracy"

-Jerry (Gerald) born in 1948, Northern Irish politician, president of the political wing of the IRA since 1978
+Gerry (Gerald) born 1948, Northern Irish politician, President of the political wing of the IRA since 1978

 John Bertram (1920-84) English physicist